Management Development Institute

 Management Development Institute (MDI) is private business School in India.
 It was established in 1973 by Industrial Finance Corporation of India and is located in Gurgaon, a commercial hub near the Indian capital of New Delhi.

 Rankings

-MDI was ranked 10th among management schools in India by the National Institutional Ranking Framework (NIRF) in 2020, 3rd in India by Outlook Indias Top 150 Private MBA Institutions" of 2020.
+MDI was ranked 13th among overall management schools in India, ranked 2nd in the list of Private B Schools in India, by the National Institutional Ranking Framework (NIRF) in 2023, ranked 2nd in India's Best B-schools by Outlook, ranked 7th among Best B-schools by The Week, ranked 7th again amongst India’s Best B-schools by India Today.